this keyword

 ------------ window -------------------------------------- | | | | | | | ---------------- | | | HTML element | <-- this ----------------- | | ---------------- | | doSomething() | | | | | ----------------- | | ----------------------- | | | |copy of doSomething()| <-- copy function | | ----------------------- | | | | | | ----------------------- | | | | another HTML element| <-- this | | | ----------------------- | | | | | | | | | ----------------------- | | | |copy of doSomething()| <-- copy function | | ----------------------- | | | ----------------------------------------------------------

-to the fullest extent.
+Thus you use this to the fullest extent.
 Each time the function is called,

-refers to the HTML element that is currently handling the event, the HTML
+this refers to the HTML element that is currently handling the event, the HTML

-element that "owns" the copy of doSomething()
+element that "owns" the copy of doSomething().

 However, if you use inline event registration